- What is Sun Exchange?

 - You may like the idea of owning solar panels powering the developing world;

 - Lease rental payments earned through your ownership of solar cells purchased through Sun Exchange are not reliant on government subsidies and policy and therefore potentially more sustainable;

 - You may already have solar panels on your roof and are looking to extend your solar assets.

-- How do I buy a solar cell on The Sun Exchange?
+- How do I buy solar cells through Sun Exchange?

-- How do I buy solar cells if I don't have South African Rand?
+- How do I buy solar cells if I don't have South African Rand (ZAR)?